- Why Use Books to Learn German?

 Using a book to learn German is one of the best ways to get started.
-There are an endless selection of books aimed at beginners, all making big promises.
+There are an endless selection of books aimed at everyone from beginners to intermediates, all making big promises.
 But which ones really work?

 Do you prefer to study using books rather than online or with apps?
 Let’s get started.

 This post may contain affiliate links.
 If you purchase through my partner links, I may receive a small commission for the referral at no additional cost to you.
 Please read the disclaimer for more info.